 Lowered Monster Difficulty: The eponymous creatures are the scourge of the universe in Metroid and Super Metroid, needing to be frozen and pelted with missiles to kill.
 Through the Prime series, they become progressively less of an actual threat.
 In Prime, a Power Bomb will kill any Metroid instantly (yes, even that kind), and after being frozen even Hunter Metroids shatter in one hit.
 In Echoes, they can be beaten with enough firepower from any of your weapons and even Dark Metroids can be frozen with the Dark Beam, and in Corruption, you eventually get the ability to kill them in one shot.
 Until then, though....
 In addition, no Metroid in the Prime series has ever got beyond "Hunter", which does rather knock down their status as threats.
 Justified in that Metroids will grow and adapt differently depending on what planet they're on, and all of the experiments with Phazon have done really odd things to their physiology, leaving the non-SR 388 strains in the Prime trilogy with less defense against non-cold weaponry.

-Made of Explodium: Lampshaded; one destructible material is called "cordite".
+Made of Explodium: Lampshaded; one destructible material is called "cordite"note A type of smokeless powder the British Navy used.
 Also the Sap Sacs; a scan notes that they developed their explosive nature because they were almost eaten to extinction; a little odd, since fruit typically spreads seeds by being eaten.